 The second level of production will not be purchased by OPPD due to it coming in the fall and winter, when OPPD’s load demands are historically lower.
 By July 1, 2017, OPPD will start purchasing 100 percent of the 400 MW Grand Prairie will produce.
 This will bring the utility closer to its goal of having 30 percent of its generation come from renewables by 2018.

-If Grande Prairie achieves “firm transmission” before that date, however, OPPD will begin purchasing power at that time, according to a long-term agreement.
+However, if Grande Prairie achieves “firm transmission” before that date OPPD will begin purchasing power, according to a long-term agreement.
 Firm transmission is when the highest priority for capacity on transmission lines is available.
 This assures that OPPD can receive all transmission from the wind farm.

-BHE Renewables oversaw construction of Grande Prairie, which spreads across 45,000 acres in Holt County and has 200 wind turbines that each produce 2MW of electricity.
+BHE Renewables oversaw construction of Grande Prairie.
+The facility spreads across 45,000 acres in Holt County and has 200 wind turbines that each produce 2MW of electricity.
 Most are located in the corners of fields, taking up less than one-half acre of space.

 Beyond the turbines, Grande Prairie’s operation includes two collection substations, 14 miles of overhead transmission line and underground collection systems.